ldyosc/todo/README.md

 - API Routes and optional GraphQL API
 - Client-side form validation and error handling

+- Deployed version not able to add a task but it runs on local haha (classic) working on it..

 - example query:
   query {
   tasks {